-Five tips to photograph cityscape panoramas | Photofocus
+Five tips to photograph cityscape panoramas

 Panoramas are a great tool to capture cityscapes, especially when shooting sweeping skylines that cannot fit in the usual 3:2 or 4:3 ratios.
 Another benefit is that the added resolution that comes with stitching a panorama will also allow you to create massive high-quality prints.

-Shooting a panorama can be more complicated than it seems, so let’s go over a few tips to make sure your files are ready to be stitched together in Lightroom or Photoshop (which we’ll explore in my next article).
+Photographing a cityscape panorama can be more complicated than it seems, so let’s go over a few tips to make sure your files are ready to be stitched together in Lightroom or Photoshop (which we’ll explore in my next article).

 1. Level your tripod head